-Request for Reinstatement
+Request for Reinstatement on Doctoral and MPhil degrees

-45. A student who has been excluded for lapse of time may ask the College to reinstate their registration at a later date to permit examination of a completed thesis.
-The College will decide whether or not a student should be reinstated, and factors such as the passage of time and its implications for the topic of study will be taken into account.
+45. A student who has been excluded for lapse of time or has withdrawn voluntarily before the end of their period of study may ask the College to reinstate their registration at a later date to permit examination of a completed thesis.
+The College will decide whether or not a student should be reinstated, and factors such as (but not limited to) the passage of time and its implications for the topic of study and the availability of appropriate supervision will be taken into account.
 The student must provide good reason for the previous failure to complete.
-If reinstatement is approved, the student's thesis will be examined in accordance with the Postgraduate Assessment Regulations for Research Degrees, subject to payment of a reinstatement and examination fee.
+Students who require Student Visa sponsorship must contact the Student Immigration Service for advice before applying for reinstatement.
+If reinstatement is approved: